Race with the Devil

 Race with the Devil is a 1975 American road horror film directed by Jack Starrett, written by Wes Bishop and Lee Frost, and starring Peter Fonda, Warren Oates, Loretta Swit, and Lara Parker.
 Its plot follows two couples on a road trip who are pursued by a Satanic cult after witnessing a human sacrifice while camping in rural Texas.

 Filmed on location in rural Texas, Race with the Devil was released by 20th Century Fox in the summer of 1975, and became a frequent staple of drive-in theaters in the United States.
-The film was a modest box office success, grossing $6 million.
+The film was a box office success, grossing $24 million at worldwide box office.

 This was the second of three films Fonda and Oates would star in together—The Hired Hand (1971) was their first and 92 in the Shade (1975) was their third.
 The film has been noted for its blending of horror, action, and car chase genres.

 Plot

 Roger Marsh and Frank Stewart own a successful motorcycle dealership in San Antonio, Texas.
 Together with their wives Kelly and Alice, and Kelly's small dog, they leave San Antonio in a recreational vehicle (RV) for a much anticipated ski vacation in Aspen, Colorado.

 Along the way, they set up camp in a desolate meadow in central Texas, where Roger and Frank race their motorcycles together.
-Later that night, after their wives retire to the RV, the men witness what turns out to be a Satanic ritual human sacrifice a short distance from their campsite, across a river.
+Later that night, after their wives retire to the RV, the men witness a human sacrifice by a Satanic cult a short distance from their campsite, across a shallow river.

 After being chased by the Satanists and barely escaping with their lives, they arrive in a small town and report the incident to Sheriff Taylor, who investigates but attempts to convince them that they probably only saw hippies killing an animal.
 Unbeknownst to the sheriff, Roger steals a sample of dirt stained with the murder victim's blood, intent on delivering it to the authorities in Amarillo, as he became suspicious of being driven to the crime scene without having to offer any directions.

 At the same time, while cleaning, the wives find a cryptic rune pinned to the broken rear window of the RV, and they steal books about occultism from the local library to further research the incident, unaware they're being watched by a man in a red truck.
 One of the books reveals that the ritual is what Satanists often perform to gain magical powers.
 As the foursome leaves town, the sheriff notices the red truck that begins to follow the RV, making it clear that he is either aware or part of the Satanic cult.